 Many individuals with anxiety find that they need a strong support system in order to be successful.
 Having a strong support system can include:

-• A doctor: Your doctor will be able to prescribe any medications that you may need, as well as monitor your progress throughout treatment.
+- A psychiatrist: Your doctor will be able to prescribe any psychiatric medications that you may need, as well as monitor your progress throughout treatment.

 If you decide to talk to your doctor, you may be feeling anxious about receiving health care for a mental illness.
 However, if your symptoms interfere with your overall health, or you feel like you’re losing control, the first step should be to have a conversation with a professional.